irchelp/irchelp.github.io/irchelp/authoring.md

 ## Introduction

-This site is run by a group of volunteers primarily consisting of the ops from the #irchelp channels on EFNet and freenode.
+This site is run by a group of volunteers primarily consisting of the ops from the #irchelp channels on EFNet and Libera.Chat.
 We welcome contributions to the site, but have a number of guidelines which you should follow so that your content can be easily included into the site.